YanjiaSun/A-B-Testing-Udacity/README.md

 #### What to Look For

-In order to launch this experiment, the gross conversion must have a statistically significant and practically significant decrease *and* the net conversion must *not* significantly decrease (statistically).
-That is, the net conversion can either remain the same as the control (within the margin of error), or increase (significantly or not).
+In order to launch this experiment, the gross conversion must have a statistically significant and practically significant decrease *and* the net conversion must *not* significantly decrease (statistically and practically).
+That is, the net conversion can either remain the same as the control (within the confidence interval), or increase (significantly or not).
 If there is a significant increase in net conversion, that's good, but it was not the intended effect and so more tests must be done to deduce what's causing the change.

 ### Measuring Variability